 We are a tattoo shop in the heart of Stockholm.
-We first opened our doors in 2005.
+We first opened our doors in 2005, but in another location.
+We’ve been on Bondagatan 16 since 2008.
 Over the years a long line of resident tattooers and guests have been creating amazing work within these walls, cementing the name Swahili Bob’s in the tattoo history of Sweden.

 Since the summer of 2021 we are mostly a new crew of tattooers in the shop so it was time to launch a new website and present ourselves to the world again.
 We speak Swedish, English, Finnish, Spanish, Portuguese, French and Italian.